How to Add a Checkbox to a Google Doc

 - Highlight a checkbox by clicking on it.
 Highlighting more than one checkbox will edit all highlighted ones.

-- On the popup menu click on the checkmark.
+- Within the popup menu, click on the checkmark.

 - That particular item on the list will now be checked.